LeoTheOriginal/my-cv/cv.md

 - Kraków
 - September 2019--May 2022
 - Mathematics-Physics-Chemistry class
-- AGH Merit Scholarship, winner of the Golden Index competition at PK, finalist in the UJ Chemistry Competition
+- AGH Merit Scholarship "Prymusi AGH", winner of the Golden Index competition at PK, finalist in the UJ Chemistry Competition

 ### AGH University of Science and Technology
 - Applied Computer Science